tips, policies, and operating procedures:

 I am more than likely working at least a few late evenings a month as well, especially during wedding season!

-• We've found there is a lull in planning for most clients during the Fall and Winter holidays (Thanksgiving and Christmas to New Year) while they celebrate with family and friends, so it's the perfect time for us to shut down and recharge for the New Year as well!
-We generally take some time off during these holidays, and are not available for holiday meetings.
+I’ve found there is a lull in planning for most clients during the Fall and Winter holidays (Thanksgiving and Christmas to New Year) while they celebrate with family and friends, so it's the perfect time for our office to shut down and recharge for the New Year as well!
+I generally take some time off during these holidays, and am not available for holiday meetings.

 again, thank you for trusting us with your wedding day!